 And free members are valuable assets.
 They help test your membership site infrastructure and become test cases for your content.
-You can also think of them as potential paying members who, if they like what they see, may choose to upgrade to one of your paid plans.
+You can also think of free members as potential paying members who, if they like what they see, may eventually choose to upgrade to one of your paid plans.

 Creating multiple levels for your membership site gives you some control over how your visitors perceive your pricing.
 If you have just one pricing option, visitors can either say yes or no. Price bracketing and creating multiple tiers allows for a more nuanced conversion.